Warfork/wvm/README.md

-# Warsow Version Manager
+# Warfork Version Manager

-Simple way to install any version of Warsow FPS on your Linux machine.
+Simple way to install any version of Warfork FPS on your Linux machine.
 Use it to play any version of the game with different profiles, or to run multiple isolated servers with different configs!

 ## Installation

-Create a directory, where all your warsow installations will be contained:
+Create a directory, where all your warfork installations will be contained:

 ```
-mkdir warsow
+mkdir warfork
-cd warsow
+cd warfork
 ```

 Download the script using either `curl` or `wget`:

 ```
-curl -o wvm.sh https://raw.githubusercontent.com/stylemistake/wvm/master/wvm.sh
+curl -o wvm.sh https://raw.githubusercontent.com/Warfork/wvm/master/wvm.sh
-wget -O wvm.sh https://raw.githubusercontent.com/stylemistake/wvm/master/wvm.sh
+wget -O wvm.sh https://raw.githubusercontent.com/Warfork/wvm/master/wvm.sh
 ```

-Source the script and install the latest Warsow version:
+Source the script and install the latest Warfork version:

 ```
 source wvm.sh